wtprince/tizen-docs/docs/application/native/guides/multimedia/media-content.md

     }
     ```

 2. To find the tags and related media items, use the `media_tag_foreach_tag_from_db()` and `media_tag_foreach_media_from_db()` functions with the defined callbacks.
-The functions are synchronous, and they block until the callbacks have been called for all items or the callbacks return `false`.To find only a subset of the items, use a filter.
-If you want to find all items, set the filter parameter to `NULL`.After the callbacks have created the lists, you can access the tag details with various `media_tag_get_XXX()` functions, and the media item details with various `media_info_get_XXX()` functions.
+The functions are synchronous, and they block until the callbacks have been called for all items or the callbacks return `false`.

+    To find only a subset of the items, use a filter.
+If you want to find all items, set the filter parameter to `NULL`.

+    After the callbacks have created the lists, you can access the tag details with various `media_tag_get_XXX()` functions, and the media item details with various `media_info_get_XXX()` functions.

     ```
     media_tag_h tag_handle = NULL;